wintorse/copylink-dev/README.md

 Shortcuts can be changed from [Extension Settings](chrome://extensions/shortcuts).

-You can change Slack emoji names by clicking the extension icon.
+You can set Slack emojis by clicking the extension icon.

 ## License
 MIT